-7 Introduction to spotPython
+7 Introduction to spotpython

 Surrogate model based optimization methods are common approaches in simulation and optimization.
 SPOT was developed because there is a great need for sound statistical analysis of simulation and optimization algorithms.
 SPOT includes methods for tuning based on classical regression and analysis of variance techniques.
 It presents tree-based models such as classification and regression trees and random forests as well as Bayesian optimization (Gaussian process models, also known as Kriging).
 Combinations of different meta-modeling approaches are possible.
 SPOT comes with a sophisticated surrogate model based optimization method, that can handle discrete and continuous inputs.
-Furthermore, any model implemented in scikit-learn can be used out-of-the-box as a surrogate in spotPython.
+Furthermore, any model implemented in scikit-learn can be used out-of-the-box as a surrogate in spotpython.

 SPOT implements key techniques such as exploratory fitness landscape analysis and sensitivity analysis.
 It can be used to understand the performance of various algorithms, while simultaneously giving insights into their algorithmic behavior.